SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 <tr>
 <td style="text-align:left"><b>Child asset models</b></td>
 <td style="text-align:left">Restricts the asset assignment to the defined models.<br>
-By default, no child assets are allowed if this field is not set.</td>
+By default, no subassets are allowed if this field is not set.</td>
 <td style="text-align:left">Optional</td>
 </tr>
 <tr>